W. Va. Code § 18B-1-6

 When an employee transfers from other WV agencies of state government or from other WV state institutions of higher education to another WV institution, the employee's accumulated sick leave may be transferred.
 Written verification of the accumulated amount of sick leave to be transferred must be provided by the state agency or institution of higher education wherein the employee accumulated the sick leave within one year of the date of employment with WVSOM.
 The employee is responsible to make the request for transfer in writing to the original agency or institution with a copy to WVSOM.
 If transfer is not made within one year of the date of new employment, all accumulated sick leave is forfeited.

 Sick leave for more than five consecutive work days requires satisfactory proof of illness or injury, as evidenced by a statement of the attending physician or by other proof satisfactory to the institution.
 Failure to provide this proof of illness or injury may result in a denial of a sick leave request.
-An employee having an extended illness or serious injury lasting longer than two consecutive weeks shall, before returning to duty, obtain satisfactory written medical clearance indicating the employee's release to return to work and ability to perform his/her duties.
-If there is any question as to the employee’s ability to perform his/her job responsibilities, a medical release may be required at any time before an employee returns to work following an illness, serious injury, or other medical condition.
-WVSOM may require evidence from an employee for verification of an illness or other causes for which sick leave may be granted, regardless of the duration of the leave.
+An employee having an extended illness or serious injury lasting longer than two consecutive weeks shall, before returning to duty, obtain satisfactory written medical clearance indicating the employee's release to return to work and ability to perform the duties and responsibilities of the position.
+If there is any question as to the employee’s ability to perform the job responsibilities, a medical release may be required at any time before an employee returns to work following an illness, serious injury, or other medical condition.
+WVSOM may, at its sole discretion, require evidence from an employee for verification of an illness or other causes for which sick leave may be granted, regardless of the duration of the leave.
 Sick leave requests should be made through the electronic leave management system.
 Supervisors who have an employee that is experiencing a major health event that may require an extended leave should notify the Office of Human Resources and the Office of Business Affairs/Payroll Office as soon as possible.

 Disabilities caused or contributed to by pregnancy, childbirth, miscarriage, abortion, and recovery shall be considered temporary disabilities.
 These shall be treated the same as any other illness or disability would be treated for sick leave entitlement.
 WVSOM may require evidence from an employee for verification of an illness or other causes for which leave is granted, regardless of the duration of the leave.

-Leave eligible employees may be able to charge up to 5 days of sick leave as bereavement leave.
-Bereavement leave is intended to provide an employee with time to arrange for and attend the funeral and related services of an immediate family member, including travel time.
-Additional time (in excess of the five days) necessary to meet the obligations shall be charged to annual leave.
-Bereavement leave is not provided for estate legal obligations and/or an extended bereavement period.
+Leave eligible employees may be able to use up to 5 days of sick leave as bereavement leave.
+Bereavement leave is intended to provide an employee with time to arrange for and attend the funeral and related services of an immediate family member, as defined in Section 5.1, including travel time.
+Employees may not use any additional sick leave (in excess of the five days) for bereavement leave, but may request annual leave if more time is necessary to meet the obligations.
+Bereavement leave is not provided for estate legal obligations.
 Annual leave may be requested for these purposes.

 Upon meeting certain requirements, individuals retiring from WVSOM may be eligible to apply unused sick leave as a credit toward the premium for PEIA, just as they can apply unused annual leave for this purpose.
 This option is not available to employees hired on or after July 1, 2001.